settyz1990/settyz1990/README.md

 - 👋 Hi, I’m @settyz1990
 - 👀 I’m interested in ...
-Collaberting with IT Service Industries
+Collaborating with IT Service Industries
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate with...IT Service Industries
 - 📫 How to reach me ...
 8317688485